(since the following will talk about the movie’s dialogue, a warning: yes, it will feature references to a certain racial epithet)

 The only major character that I can think of that is without function but is still a stock movie type would be the “french girlfriend” of the middle section.

 That the characters are functional types is, I think, essential for why the movie works.
 Jake Gittes of Chinatown is a character who is a detective; the forties detective that might show up in sketch comedy is something entirely else.
-Jake Gittes or Charles Foster Kane showing up in a comedy sketch can only be a parody of Jake Gittes or Charles Foster Kane; the detective type or pompous millionaire type is something else.
+Jake Gittes or Charles Foster Kane showing up in a comedy sketch can only be a parody of Jake Gittes or Charles Foster Kane; the detective type or pompous millionaire type is something different.
 There are a few quick visual signs of these types – fedora and trenchcoat for the detective, monocle and tuxedo for the millionaire – which allow us to instantly recognize them.
 The fun lies in these types behaving either according or not according to type – the detective’s tough guy attitude, the millionaire’s highfalutin air.
 These types also have the advantage of being seen as entirely artificial, from narratives alone.
 There may be millionaires and detectives in real life, they may be tough or pretentious, but these are types alone*.

 This allows for them to placed into almost any scene without explanation or possibility of incredulity, since these types are recognized immediately as types.
 If we have a comedy sketch set in a woman’s college dorm with the forties detective suddenly showing up, marked by some variation of “Harlem Nocturne”, we require no back story of who this detective is; we know already there will now be a collision between the ridiculousness of the hard boiled type in the context of a college dorm.
 These types are so well-known that we do not even need to have seen the movies or read the novels in which they originally appeared.
 They are so prevalent as types, that anyone recognizes them through quick shorthand.
 One more point is essential: they are not designed for depth, but to play off them as types.